Why is Los Angeles protesting? 700 Marines set to be deployed on streets as curfew hits city

 Democrat supporter Armand Domalewski shared the video and claimed on X that the protester “has to be a Republican plant”.

 “This is like the perfect propaganda footage for Trump and Steven Miller.
 Why do people do this?”
-Australian political observer Drew Pavlou wrote in response.
+Australian political observer Drew Pavlou responded.

 Join our commenting forum